Your Definitive Guide To OET Training

 For those who wish to work as health care professionals in New Zealand, the UK, Ireland, Australia, the only thing that might stop them is the OET test.

-Upon clearing this exam, you stand a chance to prove your proficiency over the English language.
+By clearing this exam and scoring well as required, one stands a chance to prove his/her proficiency level in the English language.

-And that you’re ready to work or study further in the healthcare sector of English-speaking countries.
+OET test passed makes a health care professional ready to work in the healthcare sector of English-speaking countries.

-OET will help you kick-start your healthcare career in the country of your dreams.
+OET helps to kick-start a career in health care in the country of one’s dreams.

-That isn’t all, as the OET test has plenty more benefits.
+That is not all, as the OET test passed has plenty of benefits.

-But before we get into it, let’s first learn what exactly is this OET exam and information about its origin.
+However, before we get into it, let us first learn what the OET exam is and its origin.

 What Is This OET Test?

-The full form of OET is Occupational English Test.
+The complete form of OET is Occupational English Test.

 It is a test of the English language specifically designed for healthcare professionals.

-This test first came was introduced in late 1980s by Professor Tim McNamara under the supervision of the Australian National Office for Overseas Skills Recognition (NOOSR).
+This test was first introduced in the late 1980s by Professor Tim McNamara under the Australian National Office for Overseas Skills Recognition (NOOSR) supervision.

 Since then, the OET exam has seen numerous changes and revisions to ensure that it remains up-to-date with the current times.

-The ownership of the OET test changed hands in 2013 and is now under the supervision of the Cambridge Boxhill Language Assessment Trust (CBLA).
+The ownership of the OET test changed hands in 2013 and is now under the Cambridge Boxhill Language Assessment Trust (CBLA).

-This exam is available to healthcare professionals from these following professions:
+This exam is available to healthcare professionals from the following professions: